tlewowski/zurvan/README.md

 _Zurvan_ includes fake implementations for `setTimeout`, `clearTimeout`, `setInterval`, `clearInterval`, `Date.now`, `Date`, `process.uptime` and `process.hrtime`.
-Also several other functions are taken into account, such as `setImmediate`, `clearImmediate` and `process.nextTick`, but they are not faked - library utilizes asynchronous execution heavily (under assumption that since time is asynchronous by default, it's better to leave this feature).
+Also several other functions are taken into account, such as `setImmediate`, `clearImmediate` and `process.nextTick`, but they are not faked - library utilizes asynchronous execution heavily (under assumption that since time is asynchronous by default, it's better to leave it this way).

+_Zurvan_ is currently *not* tested in the browser, so if you want to use it there, you can either hack it yourself (see: [Zurvan requirements](#requirements)) or contact me.

 ## API overview